dad1977ut/code-refactor/README.md

 # code-refactor
 As a devloper
-I want to optimized the site for search engines by adding alt attributes, finding a concise, decriptive title, and change html elements
+I want to adding alt attributes, finding a concise, decriptive title, and change html elements so that the site is optimized for search engines